cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

         cd collective.collabora
         tox

-Since I'm not interested in creating content types, but want to create browser views and prefer the more traditional buildout and zope testrunner, this is not a good match.
+Since I'm not interested in creating content types, but want to create browser views and prefer the more traditional buildout and zope testrunner, this is not a good match for this project.

 ### Cookiecutter-plone-starter